 It is difficult to make good decisions when our minds are set on things not in accordance with God.
 Access to the Spirit of God is hindered when there is no peace of mind.
 We must be close to God to hear that "still, small voice."

 This in one of the reasons Paul told us in Philippians that we should meditate on whatever is true, honest, just, pure, lovely, and of a good report (Philippians 4:8).
-These qualities are found in the Kingdom of God—where God resides.
+These qualities are found in the Kingdom of God—where God reigns.
 Jesus told us, "Seek ye first the Kingdom of God and His righteousness and all these other things will be added unto you" (Matthew 6:33).

 Sometimes individuals are determined to make certain decisions—even bad decisions.
 If you are committed to making a particular decision, the Lord will allow you to do so.
 Even though we were made in His image, His likeness, and given dominion over the earth, God gives us free will.
 He does not violate that free will.